Minimalist Bullet Journaling, A Life-Changing Practice

 What do you think about Minimalist Bullet Journaling?
 Bullet Journaling promises to be 10 times more powerful than the best organizational planners, with the power to help anyone get their life on track and realize their goals and dreams.

-Did I pour it on a little too thick?
+Did I pour it a little too thick?
 Believe it or not, I believe most of that statement to be true.

 What Is Bullet Journaling?